What is NHS Continuing Healthcare?

 The multidisciplinary team who collectively undertake the assessment must consider each of you or your relative's health and social care needs and then determine whether or not the totality of those needs are great enough that you or your relative's care should become the sole responsibility of the Health Service.
 This recommendation is put forward to your local Clinical Commissioning Group (CCG) who has the final decision.
 The health and social care professionals who take part in the MDT meeting to complete a DST are not always completely familiar with the NHS Continuing Healthcare process.
 This may result in an inadequate representation of you or your relatives needs, and could affect the final outcome.

 To find out how I can help please click here

 Independent and comprehensive NHS Continuing Healthcare assessments

-I’m Kate Hurley, a registered nurse based on the Northumberland/County Durham border.
-With over 12 years of experience in the field of NHS Continuing Healthcare I offer an independent, comprehensive, bespoke assessment service... more>
+I’m Kate Hurley, a Registered Nurse and District Nurse based in Worthing, West Sussex.
+With over 16 years of experience in the field of NHS Continuing Healthcare I offer an independent, comprehensive, bespoke assessment service... more>

 Please feel free to get in touch with any enquiries without obligation - just call me on 07564 918867 or visit my contact page